Enforker/Endeavour/README.md

 Development
 =====================

-The game is at an early stage of development and many of the mechanics are not finished yet or they do not work as they should
+I have been studying Unreal Engine 4 for a month and this game is the result of what I learned.
+This game is still at an early stage of development and many of the mechanics are not yet finished or work not as it should.
+In the future I plan to add more levels and correct game mechanics.